-MSC Cancels Euribia’s Arabian Gulf Winter Sailings, Keeps Ship in Dubai
+MSC Cancels Euribia's Arabian Gulf Winter Sailings Amid Middle East Tensions

 The Dubai pause underscores how fly-cruise itineraries in the Gulf can unravel overnight when air corridors close, pushing operators to rethink winter capacity in the region.

-MSC Cruises has suspended the remainder of its winter Arabian Gulf program for MSC Euribia, keeping the ship docked in Dubai as military tensions around Iran trigger airspace restrictions and disrupt regional port operations.
+MSC Cruises suspended the remainder of its winter Arabian Gulf program for MSC Euribia after military tensions around Iran triggered airspace restrictions and disrupted regional port operations, initially keeping the ship docked in Dubai and delaying its repositioning to Europe.

-The decision affects late-February and March 2026 departures and has left thousands of travelers managing interrupted vacations and complicated return travel while cruise lines and authorities work through fast-changing security conditions.
+The decision affected late-February and March 2026 departures and left thousands of travelers managing interrupted vacations and complicated return travel while cruise lines and authorities worked through fast-changing security conditions.
+It has since also led to the cancellation of the ship’s May 2, 2026, cruise from Kiel, Germany, though MSC says MSC Euribia is now sailing toward Northern Europe.

 MSC Euribia held in Dubai as winter sailings are canceled

-MSC Euribia, a Meraviglia-Plus-class ship of about 183,500 gross tons with capacity for up to 6,327 guests, arrived in Dubai on February 27, 2026, and has remained alongside at Port Rashid.
+MSC Euribia, a Meraviglia-Plus-class ship of about 183,500 gross tons with capacity for up to 6,327 guests, arrived in Dubai on February 27, 2026, and remained alongside at Port Rashid until mid-April after the remainder of its Arabian Gulf season was canceled.
 The ship had been scheduled to depart on February 28 for Doha, Qatar, but MSC tied its operational pause to the rapidly changing security environment and to restrictions created by closed or limited airspace across parts of the Middle East.
+On April 23, MSC said the ship had departed Dubai, moved through the Strait of Hormuz after coordinating with the relevant authorities, and was sailing toward Northern Europe.

 In an official statement, MSC Cruises said: “Due to the current situation and the air space closure in the Middle East region, we are currently monitoring and reviewing all our operations in the region, and we are in constant contact with the local and national authorities and relevant partners.”
 The company added that its “focus is the safety and security of our guests and crew.”

-Operational challenges have extended beyond flight availability.
-MSC has also cited port access issues, including Doha’s closure to vessels as the conflict intensified, complicating the normal flow of embarkation and disembarkation that depends on steady flight connections.
+Operational challenges extended beyond flight availability.
+MSC also cited port access issues, including Doha’s closure to vessels as the conflict intensified, complicating the normal flow of embarkation and disembarkation that depends on steady flight connections.
+Restrictions in and around the Strait of Hormuz later slowed repositioning efforts even after some maritime traffic resumed, with cargo and tanker traffic taking priority over cruise ships.

 Which departures were affected, and what booked guests are being offered